Enhanced Uplink Data Detection for Massive MIMO with 1-Bit ADCs: Analysis and Joint Detection: Numerical Results and Discussion

-Considering $K=2$ UEs, Fig.~\ref{fig:SER2} plots the SER as a function of the SNR obtained with all the data detection strategies described in Section~\ref{sec:DD} when the LMMD receiver is adopted at the BS.
-For comparison, we also include the RML method presented in \cite{Ngu21}.
-In order to achieve the maximum performance of RML, we consider a full search over all the possible data symbol vectors $\x$.
-Fig.~\ref{fig:SER2} shows that E-SUD is better than H-SUD since the latter considers the values of $\bar{\mathsf{E}}_{k,l_{k}}$, which is defined in \eqref{eq:E_kl}.
-We note that H-SUD is the same as $N$-JD with $N = 1$.
-As in Fig.~\ref{fig:SER2}, the genie-aided data detection outperforms JD.
-This is because JD suffers from error propagation between the detected data symbols of the UEs, particularly at high SNR, whereas the genie-aided data detection assumes perfect knowledge of the data symbols transmitted by the interfering UEs, as detailed in Section~\ref{sec:DD_A}.
-However, the genie-aided data detection is impractical and considered only to evaluate the impact of perfect knowledge of the data symbols transmitted by the interfering UEs on the data detection performance of the target UE.
-Remarkably, we can see in~Fig.~\ref{fig:SER2} that JD and $N$-JD with $N = 3$ provide a significant boost in comparison with E-SUD.
+Considering $K=2$ UEs, Fig.~\ref{fig:SER2} plots the SER as a function of the SNR obtained with all the data detection strategies described in Section~\ref{sec:DD}.
+For comparison, we also include the RML method with NN search from \cite{Ngu21}, where the corresponding formulation is summarized for convenience in Appendix~\ref{sec:App D}.
+In order to achieve the maximum performance of RML, we consider a full search over all possible data symbol vectors.
+We observe that E-USD outperforms H-USD since the latter considers the values of $\bar{\mathsf{e}}_{k,l_{k}}$ in \eqref{eq:E_kl}.
+Moreover, the genie-aided data detection outperforms JD, as it assumes perfect knowledge of the data symbols transmitted by the interfering UEs, as detailed in Section~\ref{sec:DD_A}.
+We note that this scheme is impractical and serves only to provide a lower bound on the SER.
+Remarkably, JD and $N$-JD with $N = 3$ provide a significant boost over E-USD.
 This means that taking advantage of the interdependence among the soft-estimated symbols of the interfering UEs gives a notable gain over the data detection strategies that treat each UE individually.
-Lastly, Fig.~\ref{fig:SER2} demonstrates that while RML performs similarly to the proposed JD and $N$-JD strategies at low SNR, its performance deteriorates at moderate-to-high SNR.
-As the SNR increases, the data symbols with the same phase produce nearly the same 1-bit quantized signals.
-This makes them hard to distinguish since the objective function in \eqref{eq:RML} remains nearly the same at high SNR.
-Therefore, while RML is designed to be robust against the channel estimation error, it does not account for these similarities and thus becomes inferior to JD and $N$-JD.
+Lastly, while RML performs similarly to the proposed JD and $N$-JD strategies at low SNR, its performance deteriorates at moderate-to-high SNR.
+As the SNR increases, the data symbols with the same phase result in nearly identical 1-bit quantized received signals, and the RML detection problem in \eqref{eq:RML} provides the same solution for these points.
+Therefore, while RML is designed to be robust against imperfect CSI, it does not account for this phenomenon and is thus inferior to JD and $N$-JD.